Skip to content

 Who created Stenciletto?

 Q4 Technologies is a software studio developing games under the brand Smiley World Games.
-We have supplied software to schools since 2004, as well as creating apps for other industries.
-Our software and apps are built to a very high standard and have been nominated for, and won, international educational awards (BETT Awards).
+As developers, we have supplied software to schools since 2004, as well as creating apps for other industries.
+Our apps are built to a very high standard and have won international educational awards (BETT Awards).

 Stenciletto Reviews